|Nutritional Guidelines (per serving)|

 - 1/2 teaspoon freshly ground black pepper

-Heat the oven to 300 F.
+Heat the oven to 300F.

 Add the onions back to the pot with the lamb and garlic.

-In a bowl or 2-cup measure, combine the dry red wine with the mustard, salt, pepper, and rosemary.
+In a bowl or 2-cup measuring cup, combine the dry red wine with the mustard, salt, pepper, and rosemary.
 Blend well with spoon or whisk.

-If the pot isn't oven safe, move everything to a large baking pan or casserole.
+If the pot isn't oven-safe, move everything to a large baking pan or casserole.
 Cover the pot or pan tightly with a lid or foil.

 Braise in the oven for 2 to 3 hours, or until the lamb chops are very tender.
-Serve the lamb chops with the cooking juices.